JacobLee23/CSE-15L-Lab-Reports/reports/week-1.md

   [user@sahara ~]$ ls lecture1/messages/
   ```

   Executing the `ls` command and passing the path to a directory will list all the directories and files that are children of the indicated path.
-Note that executing `$ ls ./` has the same behavior as executing `ls` and passing no arguments.

   The argument passed to the `ls` command can be either absolute or relative.
 Note how the following commands demonstrate the same behavior: